 You will gain transferable skills in the following:

-Students progress to studying at degree level on a range of programmes.
-For further information on careers, please see the relevant undergraduate degree programme.
+Our students progress to studying at degree level on a range of courses.
+For further information on careers and alumni stories, please see the relevant undergraduate degree courses.

 All of our degree programmes at Kent embed employability at every turn.
 So whatever degree you choose to progress on to following your IFP, you can be sure that you will be supported in getting both the skills and the confidence you need to kick start your career in your chosen field.
 The sky is truly the limit for our international students, with Kent boasting two Nobel Laureates amongst our international alumni.